deepstreamIO/ds-demo-retrospective-board/README.md

 ## A tutorial on how to create a retrospective board

-With more and more teams working remote,, tools have started emerging to move processes online.
-But the fun part behind behind retrospectives, planning poker and other methods was always the interactivity, seeing cards move around and barely readable scribbles.
+With more and more teams working remote, tools have started emerging to move processes online.
+But the fun part behind retrospectives, planning poker and other methods was always the interactivity, seeing cards move around and barely readable scribbles.

 As such, let's take a look at how we can use data-sync to create a realtime retrospective board that supports both destops and mobile phones.